-In the illustration in which he described himself as “the true vine,” the Lord Jesus Christ gives some important warnings to his disciples, which we must not fail to take seriously (John 15:1-8).
+In the illustration in which the Lord Jesus Christ described himself as “the true vine,” he gives some important warnings to his disciples, which we must not fail to take seriously (John 15:1-8).

 The Lord likens his disciples to “branches” who must “abide” in him, the true vine.
 This abiding is the only way we can draw whatever we need from him in order to “bear fruit” (as we have seen1, fruit-bearing is an often used metaphor for a Christ-honouring and God-pleasing life of faithfulness and good works).
 We cannot bear such fruit in our own strength (v.4).

 A true Christian, evidently, is someone who continues to abide in Christ, the true vine—and in whom Christ himself abides (v.5).
 A false Christian is distinguished as one who does not abide in Christ, and who doesn’t have Christ within him (compare also Romans 8:9).